AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

 ### Adding Series

 In most cases you can create a new series by using method that is named after the series type (such as **column()**, **bar()**, **area()**, etc.) and use data array as a parameter for the method.
 But this way of setting series isn't convenient for managing lot's of series.
 There is another way to create multiple series.
 Method **.addSeries()** can create any number of series on the chart's plot.
 Use arrays as parameters for **.addSeries()** method to create series.
 You can pass any number of arrays with data to create a series for each of this arrays.
 But before adding series, you have to define the type of your series.
-You can set desirable series type with **.defaultSeriesType()**.
+You can set desirable series type with **.defaultSeriesType()** method.

 ```
+  // set chart type
   var chart = anychart.column();

+  // set default series type
   chart.defaultSeriesType("column");

+  // create series
   chart.addSeries(data1, data2, data3);
 ```